Authority To Act forms - practical protection without new regulation

 The Court noted that there is no requirement of the Authority to provide a template form for advocates, neither does the Court have the jurisdiction to impose such a requirement on the Authority.

-Frequently I observe cases where both regulated and non-regulated employment advocates have in the first phone call with a client to their 0800 number, fired off a personal grievance letter, starting the client's case without providing written Terms of Engagement, let alone having a client fill out an ATA form before commencing work.
+Frequently I observe cases where representatives have, in the first phone call with a client to their 0800 number, fired off a personal grievance letter and started the client's case without providing written Terms of Engagement, let alone having a client fill out an ATA form before commencing work.

 There has been occasions where this has resulted in clients coming to us seeking representation because they were unclear on what was happening with the other advocacy firm.
 When this happens the advocates may argue over which represents that client.
 The loser of that argument may then charge the client for the work they have performed.
 If that is the firm that failed to provide written Terms of Engagement to agree to from the outset, then the client would have legitimate grounds to dispute those charges.